wndhydrnt/rcmt/docs/configuration.rst

 ``dry_run``
 ^^^^^^^^^^^

-Matches repositories, checks them out and applies packages but does not create pull requests.
+Matches repositories, checks them out and applies actions but does not create pull requests.
 Defaults to ``false``.

 ``git``